dmshvetsov/dmitryshvetsov.com/apps/README.md

 Run:

-    $ yarn build && yarn inject
+    $ npm run build && npm run inject

 Release parent Zola project.
-See parent README.md file for more information how to release the parent porject.
+See parent README.md file for more information how to release the parent project.

 ## Build with